Byron/gitoxide/tasks.md

       * Parent IDs are indeed specified as graph positions, not file positions, as they may be in previous commit graph files.
     * What to do with the ['extra-garbage'](https://github.com/Byron/gitoxide/blob/6f90beeb418480f9cd8bb7ae3b5db678b24103cb/git-commitgraph/src/file/init.rs#L248), some code is commented out.
-  * **Future Work**
-    * A plumbing command to extract some value from the current implementation, maybe statistics, or verification
-    * Application of the command above in a stress test
 * **git-config**
   * A complete implementation, writing a the git remote configuration is needed for finalizing the clone
 * **git-ref**